 |Jerusalem Lives (Tahya Al Quds), August 2017

 In light of what Jerusalem continues to face from exclusionary policies enforced by militarisation and closure, the Palestinian Museum has created a multi-faceted project and exhibition, JERUSALEM LIVES, which aims to focus on the living aspect of the city and support its people.
 The exhibition attempts to examine the city of Jerusalem as a case study metaphorically representing globalisation and its failures, and find answers to inspire a better future.
-Veering away from clichés, the exhibition will expose the neoliberal, colonial and imperial challenges imposed by the Israeli occupation that Jerusalem and its people are facing.
+Veering away from clichés, the exhibition exposes the neoliberal, colonial and imperial challenges imposed by the Israeli occupation that Jerusalem and its people are facing.
 Could the title Tahya Al Quds be transformed from a mere slogan into an invitation to present real content and support for life in the city?
 What are the stories of collective resistance?
 How do we make Jerusalem live?

 Four chapters explore the concept, beginning with a multidisciplinary exhibition displaying audiovisual materials that demonstrate the emanation, effects, and limitations of globalisation in the city of Jerusalem.
 Commissioned or refabricated site-specific artworks by 18 Palestinian and international artists form the second chapter, in the grounds and gardens of the Palestinian Museum.
 In the third chapter, the public programme aims at supporting civic institutions in the city that have adopted an enduring methodology of collective struggle.
-Developed at the museum’s initiative on the basis of a working relationship and stimulating dialogue with various local organisations, the inaugural exhibition of the Palestinian Museum will provide a platform for a group of fellow institutions to undertake and broaden a series of long-term compelling projects.
+Developed at the museum’s initiative on the basis of a working relationship and stimulating dialogue with various local organisations, the inaugural exhibition of the Palestinian Museum provides a platform for a group of fellow institutions to undertake and broaden a series of long-term compelling projects.
 The fourth chapter, the JERUSALEM LIVES publication, focuses on knowledge production as a frontier of resistance.
 In partnership with the journal Jerusalem Quarterly, a special edition celebrating the lives of renowned Jerusalemites has been produced to anchor the editorial component of this multilayered curatorial project.
 Read more about the Central Exhibition.

 Reem Fadda was former Associate Curator, Middle Eastern Art for the Guggenheim Abu Dhabi Project, Solomon R. Guggenheim Foundation, New York, 2010–16.
 She worked as Academic Director to the International Academy of Art – Palestine.
 Fadda was curator for the National Pavilion of the United Arab Emirates of the 55th Venice Biennale, 2012, and was recently curator of the 6th Marrakech Biennale.